 - In a small Tennessee city, a divorcing couple argues about abortion.
 One claims that their embryos are unborn children with a right to life; the other argues they are just lumps of disposable tissue.
-Standard legal reasoning about abortion, privacy, and the right to control one's body doesn't help much in the argument, however-because the embryos are not inside any-one's body.
+Standard legal reasoning about abortion, privacy, and the right to control one's body doesn't help much in the argument, however-because the embryos are not inside anyone's body.
 They never have been.
 They sit frozen in a small cylinder on the other side of town.
 The abortion debate is raging and no one is even pregnant. - In Sri Lanka, well-meaning innovators import water pumps to ease the drudgery of women's long, hot walks to wells-but they only teach men how to repair the devices.
-When the pumps break, the actual users, women, - don't know how to fix them.
+When the pumps break, the actual users, women, don't know how to fix them.
 So the pumps sit there unused while women lug water back and forth. - Medical technologists figure out a way to choose the sex of a baby-and make it available to a culture which prefers their firstborn children to be male.
 Could an entire generation of firstborn male children make a difference? - Women try to take advantage of a new invention, the automobile-but they find out that only electric cars are considered appropriate for women.
-Gaso-line cars are for men. - The entire abortion controversy might be put to rest, some feminists argue-if only we could find a way to get machines pregnant, rather than women. - Healthy babies are born all the time that are neither male nor female, or that are perhaps both-but they don't get out of the hospital that way.
-Someone chooses what sex they will be. - A lesbian feminist is called an "intruder" and an "oppressor" by other lesbian feminists-because she used to be a man. - A researcher suggests using amniocentesis to test fetuses for homosexuality-and then "curing" them with androgen injections. - On the Internet, you can fall in love with a clever, articulate, beautiful Hopkins, Patrick D YOUND WOM and the present that her personality was generated by a E-book, Bloomington IN USA: Indiana University Press, 1998, https://doi.org/10.2979/SexMachine.

-dull, laconic, unattractive, middle-aged man.
+Gasoline cars are for men. - The entire abortion controversy might be put to rest, some feminists argue-if only we could find a way to get machines pregnant, rather than women. - Healthy babies are born all the time that are neither male nor female, or that are perhaps both-but they don't get out of the hospital that way.
+Someone chooses what sex they will be. - A lesbian feminist is called an "intruder" and an "oppressor" by other lesbian feminists-because she used to be a man. - A researcher suggests using amniocentesis to test fetuses for homosexuality-and then "curing" them with androgen injections. - On the Internet, you can fall in love with a clever, articulate, beautiful young woman-and then find out that her personality was generated by a dull, laconic, unattractive, middle-aged man.
 Have you been lied to?
 Or does your version of reality serve you poorly?